Choosing a building envelope

-When it comes to choosing a building envelope there are many variables to consider: R value, thermal bridging, air infiltration, embodied energy, fire resistance, toxicity, insects and rodents, and of course cost.
-The following should help you make sense of it all.
+When it comes to choosing a building envelope there are many variables to consider: performance, durability, health, comfort, and of course, cost.

 © Mike Reynolds